MukitCSTE/UVicSENG360Labs/lab03/index.md

 # Network Security & Protocols #

 In this lab you will use a packet sniffing tool to monitor network traffic and intercept unencrypted secrets in insecure protocols.
-You will be working in groups of two.
+You will be working in groups of two (if the lab network is set up correctly).

 The basic tool for observing the messages exchanged between executing protocol entities is called a packet sniffer.
 As the name suggests, a packet sniffer captures (“sniffs”) messages being exchanged on the network connected to your computer.
 It will also typically store and/or display the contents of the various protocol fields in these captured messages.
 A packet sniffer itself is passive.
-It observes messages being sent and received by applications and protocols, but never sends packets it- self.
+It observes messages being sent and received by applications and protocols, but never sends packets itself.
 Similarly, received packets are never explicitly addressed to the packet sniffer.

 ## Learning Objectives ##